Category: PBX Insights

 Understanding how your customers go from observers to promoters will help you create a more personalized experience, which is why you should start mapping their journeys as soon as possible.
 Let’s start with the basics.

 Customer journey tracking helps you monitor all digital interactions between customers and your business.
-That journey starts when customers first interact with your company (visit the website, sign up for newsletters) and ends when they stop all activities.
+That journey starts when customers first interact with your company, such as visiting the website, signing up for newsletters, or engaging with key pages.
+Using reliable visitor tracking software can make this process easier by showing how visitors move through your site before they convert or leave.

 It is an excellent way to analyze your customers’ engagement with your company and learn more about retaining them longer and increasing customer lifetime value.